Simona Abis

 Mark Zurack

-Senior Lecturer in Discipline in Business, Finance Division
+- Senior Lecturer in Discipline in Business

-Senior Lecturer in Discipline in Business, Executives in Residence Program
+- Senior Lecturer in Discipline in Business

 Mark Zurack

-Senior Lecturer in Discipline in Business, Finance Division
+- Senior Lecturer in Discipline in Business

-Senior Lecturer in Discipline in Business, Executives in Residence Program
+- Senior Lecturer in Discipline in Business

 Mark A. Zurack teaches Capital Markets and Investments, Equity Derivatives and Equity Markets and Products at Columbia Business School.
 Mark is currently on the Board of Directors of the Binghamton University Foundation and also serves on the Boards of the Alzheimer's Association, Teach For America, Upper West Success Academy, ETC, Southampton Bath and Tennis and the Columbia Business School Social Enterprise Program.
 Prior to coming to Columbia, Professor Zurack worked at Goldman Sachs for 18 years.
 He joined GS in 1983 and started the equity derivatives research group.